Trip Highlights of Mera Peak Climbing

 What's Included?

-- All meals during trekking/peak climbing 3 meals a day (Breakfasts, Lunches, and Dinners).
+• All meals during trekking/peak climbing are three meals daily (Breakfasts, lunches, and dinners).

 What's Excluded?